sir-timio/NLP_ods_course/README.md

 # Setup

-1. Accept rules of the kaggle comprtition to access the dataset
+1. Accept the rules of the kaggle competition to access the dataset

 ```
 https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data